grannycart/city-mold-breaking/unpublished/original-canon-for-planners.md

 a view as to what cities _are_.
 That each season covers a different aspect of what makes cities go, and as a whole manages to cover cities in a fairly holistic way.
 Include that interview with David Simon.
+* Maybe too obvious, too plannerly.
+On the other hand, your professor was blown away by the David Simon interview

 ## Treme
 (Maybe everything David Simon ever did?)
 Because I am the big chief of the nation, the whole wild creation, and I won't back down..
+* Maybe too obvious

 ## Strawman
 By Lou Reed is one of the great works about NYC.
 Maybe even more